Amazon Prime Day Sales Data ( 2015 to 2026 Data)

 How many times a year is Prime Day sale?

 Amazon Prime Day, launched in 2015, has become a major annual summer sale, usually held in mid-July and lasting two days.
-However, this year marks the longest-running Prime Day event yet, with the sale extending to four full days.
+However, this year marked the longest-running Prime Day event yet, with the sale extending to four full days.
 In addition to the summer sale, Amazon also hosts Prime Big Deal Days every October, which is a separate two-day shopping event leading into the holiday season.